 I wrote lots of code for the old Fisher-Price site.
 It’s pretty funny to look at now, but at least I have been writing good comments for a long time.

-I’ll be speaking at this year’s jQuery Conference in Portland, Oregon, about when and how to write wrappers around third-party APIs, and why writing APIs like jQuery’s is good for jQuery but probably bad for you.
+I spoke at jQuery Conference in Portland, Oregon, about when and how to write wrappers around third-party APIs, and why writing APIs like jQuery’s is good for jQuery but probably bad for you.

-I gave a talk at last year’s GothamJS conference about the front end build tools we created at Gilt Groupe.
+I gave a talk at the GothamJS conference about the front end build tools we created at Gilt Groupe, and about how to build long-lasting infrastructure.

 Design featured in the book by Dave Shea.
 “Tulipe is a prime example of CSS being used both intelligently and responsibly.”